jbcodeforce/spark-studies/docs/dev/python.md

 The advantages:

-* Write Spark app in python
+* Write Spark app in Python
 * Use interactive analysis of data in distributed environment
-* Pandas can be use and scaled on Spark or Spark data frame.
+* Pandas can be used and scaled on Spark.

 ## Environment setup